alexey-obukhov/Memories-Deepfake-Generator/CONTRIBUTING.md

 We welcome ideas for new features.
 Please open a GitHub issue and provide a detailed description of the proposed feature.

-## Code of Conduct

-Please note that this project is released with a [Code of Conduct](./CODE_OF_CONDUCT.md).
-By participating, you agree to abide by its terms.

 ## License

 By contributing to Forever Memories - Deepfake, you agree that your contributions will be licensed under the [MIT License](./LICENSE).